Graz International Summer Institute

 Morning Lectures: Daily lectures and discussion that provide context for the afternoon seminars.
 Delivered by a select group of guest lecturers, the morning sessions will broadly address the institute’s central theme: Radical (Dis)Engagement: State-Society-Religion.

 Afternoon Seminars: Specialized, discipline-specific small group modules that allow deeper exploration of the institute’s theme.
 Choose one of the following afternoon seminars.

-- Media and Crisis of Democracy [Approved as: JOUR 409: Special Topics, POLS 669: Topics in Comparative Politics, or SOC 495: Study Abroad Advanced Topics]
+- The Digitalization of Politics: Media and Populism [Approved as: JOUR 409: Special Topics, POLS 669: Topics in Comparative Politics, or SOC 495: Study Abroad Advanced Topics]

-- Economics and Inequalities [Approved as: GIST 550: Issues in Global Studies or SOC 495: Study Abroad Advanced Topics]
+- Economics and Inequalities: GDP and Happiness [Approved as: GIST 550: Issues in Global Studies or SOC 495: Study Abroad Advanced Topics]

-- Jewish Culture and Modernity [Approved as: GIST 350: Study Abroad Topics, JWSH 327: Secular Jewish Culture, or JWSH 300: Topics In___]
+- Narratives of Jewish Migration [Approved as: GIST 350: Study Abroad Topics, JWSH 327: Secular Jewish Culture, or JWSH 300: Topics In___]

 Seminar Paper: The course culminates in a seminar paper that encourages students to synthesize their experiences and learning during the institute.
 Details on the requirements for the seminar paper will be provided at a later date.